pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Ensure that your Components and Supply Chains adhere to version constraints

-For information about versioning `SupplyChains` and `Components` to avoid delivery failures of your `Supplychain` resources to your Build clusters, see [Supply Chains cannot change an API once it is on-cluster](./../../explanation/supply-chains.hbs.md#not-change-api).
+For information about versioning SupplyChains and Components to avoid delivery failures of your SupplyChain resources to your Build clusters, see [Supply Chains enforce immutability](./../../explanation/supply-chains.hbs.md#immutability).

 ## Reference Guides